OSInside/kiwi/doc/source/building/build_containerized.rst

 .. note:: **Abstract**

-   Users building images with KIWI face problems if they want to build an image matching one of the following criteria:
+   Users building images with {kiwi} face problems if they want to build an image matching one of the following criteria:

    * build should happen as non root user.

-   * build should happen on a host system distribution for which no KIWI packages exists.
+   * build should happen on a host system distribution for which no {kiwi} packages exists.

    * build happens on an incompatible host system distribution compared to the target image distribution.
 For example